Stochastic Oscillator - What is Stochastic

 The Stochastic oscillator allows to identify possible overbought and oversold areas, but should be considered within trend analysis:

-- Generally if the indicator climbs above 75, the asset may be overbought;
+- Generally if the Stochastic Oscillator climbs above 75, the asset may be overbought;

-- If the indicator drops below 25, the asset may be oversold.
+- If the Stochastic Oscillator drops below 25, the asset may be oversold.

 Leaving extreme areas the indicator may suggest possible turning points: